Iron Infusions

 Your doctor will give you specific instructions for preparing for your first iron infusion treatment.
 Some basic things you can do to prepare on the day of your infusion include:

-• eat your breakfast and lunch, as there is no need to fast for an iron infusion
+• Eat your breakfast and lunch, as there is no need to fast for an iron infusion

-• take your regular medications
+• Take your regular medications

-• be prepared to have a small IV drip put in your arm or hand
+• Be prepared to have a small IV drip put in your arm or hand

 • know how to call for help during your infusion in case you have an adverse reaction